zeroasterisk/CakePHP-Litle-Plugin/README.markdown

-Litle API
+# Litle API

+## NOT TESTED YET OR SAFE TO RUN IN CAKEPHP2.X

 A CakePHP plugin to facilitate the easy implementation of Litle Bank's API.

-Implementation
+## Implementation

     cd app/Plugin
     git clone __repo_path__ Litle
     cp Litle/Config/litle.example.php ../Config/litle.php

-Finally, add the following to ../config/database.php
+Finally, add the following to ../Config/database.php

     public $litle = array(
         'datasource' => 'Litle.LitleSource',
         /* the rest of the conifugration is in config/litle.php */ );

-Configuration
+## Configuration

 Edit: app/Config/Litle.php